juniormesquitadandao/dev-on-rails/README.md

 # dev-on-rails
-Dockerfile and cocker-compose to development on rails
+Dockerfile and docker-compose to development on rails